 This procedure involves moving hair to thinning scalp areas from fuller areas.
 The trouble is, female pattern baldness causes thin hair all over, so good donor sites may be limited.
 It works better if your hair loss comes from male pattern baldness or scarring.

 A quick Internet search will turn up dozens of products designed to stop hair loss or regrow hair.
 Unfortunately, there's no way to know whether before-and-after pictures have been doctored.
 To figure out if a hair-loss treatment really works, check with:

 The Federal Trade Commission (FTC)

 Style TIps for Thinning Hair

 Ask your stylist.
-She might suggest a short cut, a different part, maybe a gentle body wave.
+They might suggest a short cut, a different part, maybe a gentle body wave.
 Try a styling product for thin hair to hide bare spots.
 Apply it to the root area then gently blow dry to build volume.
 Let your hair air dry for a while before you use the dryer.
 Special cosmetics can disguise parts of your scalp that show.
 Think about keratin fiber hair cosmetics.
 Sprinkle them over the thinning patch.
 Their static charge makes hair look thicker.

 How to Handle Major Hair Loss

 It can be a challenge.
 If thin areas are easy to spot, consider a weave, a hairpiece, a scarf, or a hat.
 Good-quality wigs are more comfortable than ever -- and they rarely have bad hair days.
 If hair loss affects your job or social life or makes you not want to leave the house, talk with a counselor.